jsiwhitehead/refluent/README.md

 #### Caching

 Every `do` maintains a cache of all previously pushed props, which newly pushed ones are compared against and replaced with if they are equivalent by value (for dates, JSON etc).
 In addition, all pushed props which are functions are wrapped in a static 'caller' function.
+The initial props of any Refluent component are also cached in the same way.

-This means pushed values change as little as possible, and can be compared for equality by reference rather than by value.
+This means props change as little as possible, and can be compared for equality by reference rather than by value during memoization (see below).

 **Note:** If a function prop is going to be called immediately during a `do` or `yield` call (e.g. a render prop), then give it a key of `noCache: true` to avoid being wrapped, otherwise your component wont re-render when it changes.